I am truly grateful that I have my final salary pension and that I chose to keep it by staying in the same department for 30 years.

-I am happy to ignore all the haters who comment on articles about civil service final salary pensions with their blinkered views on what we earn, how much work we do and what our pensions will be.
+I am happy to ignore all the haters who comment on articles about civil service classic pensions (final salary) with their blinkered views on what we earn, how much work we do and what our pensions will be.

 Apparently, public sector workers (this includes civil servants) earn on average £506pw.
 Whereas private sector workers earn on average £464pw.

 Being an average means there will be some earning more and some earning less.

 None of my staff in my last job earned as much as £464pw never mind £506pw.

 If I hadn’t worked my butt off to get myself promoted I wouldn’t have earned that much either.

 I am lucky (?) to have been able to use my knowledge and experience to do this.